Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_4.md

 3. running using python3

 <P>its better to use colcon to run the program ie : ros2 run myRobotController myFirstNode ie using ros2 to run it
-This has its own benifits
+This has its own benefits

 installing it is by updating setup.py in the package

 <P>To create a node using OOP we have class , make a class which inherits from node and use that object to access or run a node.
 There are timer callbacks as well which helps you run a certain code in a specific time interval like the way we write while(1) , but calling the function in a certain amt of time.

-The spin() function in ros is basically a function that keeps the node alive untill forced to closed ie. keyboard interrupts
+The spin() function in ros is basically a function that keeps the node alive until forced to closed ie. keyboard interrupts

 The main function will always have the same functions :
 1. To create a node (node object)
 2. spin the node or update it
 3. close the node using shutdown() function

-### Templete for a ros2 node
+### Tempelate for a ros2 node
 ```
 #!/usr/bin/env python3
 import rclpy